qrtl/fal-custom/account_move_create_payment_entry/README.rst

 Usage
 =====

--  Navigate to Accounting > Accounting > Journal Items.
+-  Navigate to Accounting > Customers > Invoices or Accounting > Vendors
+   > Bills.
--  Select the vendor bill move lines for the same partner.
+-  Select the record for the same partner.
 -  Click 'Action', then select 'Create Payment Entry'—this will open a wizard.
--  Choose the journal for the created entry, and select the accounting date to be used for the entry and payment.
--  Click 'CREATE PAYMENT ENTRY' to generate the payment entry.
+-  Click 'CREATE PAYMENT' to generate the payment.

 Bug Tracker
 ===========